prometheus/docs/content/docs/concepts/metric_types.md

 Metric types are currently only differentiated in the client libraries (to enable APIs tailored to the usage of the specific types) and in the wire protocol.
-The Prometheus server does not yet make use of the type information after ingesting samples as timeseries.
+The Prometheus server does not yet make use of the type information after ingesting samples as time series.
 This may change in the future.

 ## Counter